Retrieval-Augmented Test Generation: How Far Are We?: Experiment Design and Results

-GPT-4o exhibited a low execution rate of 42\% for the xgb library.
-This was primarily due to its generation of complex unit tests that required references to unimported packages, failing to execute most test cases.
-Similarly, Mistral failed to generate executable test cases in certain instances, with a minimum execution rate of 26\%.
-This failure is attributed to the model's inability to generate directly runnable test suites from the prompt.
-Mistral tends to produce a sequence of unstructured code fragments and natural language, including unnecessary elements such as the code base of the actual API and its explanation.
+This was mainly due to the complex unit tests it generated, which required references to unimported packages, causing them to fail.
+Similarly, \emph{Mistral} failed to generate executable test cases in certain instances, with a minimum execution rate of 38\%.
+This failure is attributed to the model's inability to generate directly runnable test suites from the prompt. \emph{Mistral} tends to produce a sequence of unstructured code fragments and natural language, including unnecessary elements such as the code base of the actual API and its explanation.
 These individual code pieces lack the necessary structure and dependencies, such as the main class, unit test functions, and imports, leading to low executability.

-GPT-4o consistently achieved the best overall results, ranking first in parse rate and coverage, second for execution rate on xgb, and third for execution rate on sklearn.
-It also ranked second for pass rate on sklearn, xgb, and jax.
-GPT-3.5-turbo and Mistral generally ranked in the middle (second to third), with GPT-3.5-turbo securing second place three times and Mistral twice for code coverage.
+\emph{GPT-4o} consistently achieved the best overall results, ranking first in parse rate and coverage.
+It also achieved the highest execution rate, except for xgb (3rd).
+It also ranked best in pass rate, except for xgb (2nd). \emph{GPT-3.5-turbo} and \emph{Mistral} generally ranked in the middle; \emph{GPT-3.5-turbo} being second three times and \emph{Mistral} twice for code coverage.
 Both models demonstrated good parse rates and relatively high execution and pass rates.

-Llama, on the other hand, had the lowest scores in coverage, placing fourth for all projects.
-This was due to the low number of parsable and executable unit test cases it generated.
-However, the quality of the unit test cases produced by Llama was deemed plausible.
-With a specially crafted prompt, Llama has the potential to generate effective unit tests.
+\respto{5-4} \emph{Llama}, on the other hand, had the lowest coverage scores, placing fourth across all projects.
+This was due to its outputs' low parsability, often mixing code snippets with natural-language descriptions (that prevent automated post-processing from working correctly), and low executability (since it failed to produce standalone, runnable test code).
+However, the unit test cases generated by Llama appeared valid and appropriate for the target APIs.
+With a prompt carefully constraining its freedom or a sophisticated parser, Llama shows strong potential to generate effective unit tests.

-It is also observed that syntactical and execution correctness do not always correlate with higher coverage.
-Although a greater number of test cases can aid in testing different states of the program, additional cases may result in testing similar or identical parts of the code.
-For instance, Mistral had lower scores in parse, execution, and pass rates for tf compared to GPT-3.5-turbo.
-Despite executing fewer test cases (102 vs. 106), Mistral achieved higher code coverage (37\% vs. 35\%).
+We also observed that syntactical and execution correctness do not always correlate with higher coverage.
+Although more tests can aid in testing different program states, additional cases may result in testing similar or identical parts of the code.
+For instance, \emph{Mistral} had lower scores in parse, execution, and pass rates for xgb compared to \emph{GPT-3.5-turbo}.
+Despite executing fewer test cases (102 vs. 106), \emph{Mistral} achieved higher code coverage (52\% vs. 48\%).